How to use Duplicacy to backup to Storj cloud storage

 Use the duplicacy restore command to restore files from your backups.

-command has multiple options, but we'll only be discussing the following:
+The duplicacy restore command has multiple options, but we'll only be discussing the following:

 To restore the entire snapshot from the initial backup, run the following command: